nshiab/simple-data-analysis/README.md

 The documentation is available [here](https://nshiab.github.io/simple-data-analysis.js/).
 Demos with Observable notebooks can be found [here](https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript).

 This project is related to [SDA-Flow](https://github.com/nshiab/simple-data-analysis-flow), which allows you to use the simple-data-analysis.js library without code.
-Test it here (still under heavy development): https://nshiab.github.io/simple-data-analysis-flow/.
+Test it here (still under heavy development and still running with v1.x): https://nshiab.github.io/simple-data-analysis-flow/.

 ## Core principles